SL8Entropy/Hack-101-Hackathon-04-03-2025/README.md

-# Game Project - README
+# Game Project - The Constant - README

 ## Overview
 This is a 2D game developed using Unity, featuring a player character with movement, combat abilities, and interactions with various enemy types.
 The game includes mechanics such as dashing, bashing, shooting projectiles, enemy AI behavior, and a timer system.